PaperStrike/Pjax/README.md

 Your callback function can do whatever you want.
 But remember to keep the amount of the elements selected by the [`selectors`](#selectors) option remain the same.

 In the example below, `.current` class marks the only switching element, so that the switch elements' amount won't change.
-Before the returned promise resolves, Pjax will neither update the URL, execute the script elements nor scroll the page.
+Before the returned promise resolves, Pjax will neither execute the script elements nor scroll the page.

 ```js
 const pjax = new Pjax({